 WINE PRODUCTION / Up to 30,000 bottles.

-I once wrote of that what I liked about Francesco Leanza’s wines was his Rosso and Brunello wines are concentrated without being extracted.
+I once wrote that what I liked about Francesco Leanza’s wines was his Rosso and Brunello wines are concentrated and have depth without being extracted.

 The Rosso di Montalcino comes from Brunello-designated vineyards and is aged in oak but is released before a Brunello would be allowed to.
 Francesco Leanza told me on 08th July 2017 that ‘the Rosso is not a selection of the worst grapes but a vineyard selection.
 Whole berry ferment.
 Ages in wood.’
 From 2007 and because the wine came from Sorgente its name was added to the label.
 In 2015 Francesco Leanza felt the wine from Sorgente was good enough to make a small amount of Brunello and so from 2015 onwards Sorgente will no longer appear on the Rosso label (too confusing having a Sorgente wine in both the Rosso di Montalcino and Brunello di Montalcino forms).